 - Packed full of nutrients and bioactive compounds

 - Effective in the relief of a multitude of pain, including muscle pain and menstrual pain.

 Vs. Benefits Of Cannabis:

-- Cannabis is a well-known potent anti-inflammatory, having had dozens of studies done into the affects of the plant on patients struggling with inflammation.
-For this reason cannabis is now legal to prescribe in over 30 states, the majority of which have qualified inflammatory conditions such as Arthritis and Inflammatory bowel disease (IBD).
+- Cannabis is a well-known potent anti-inflammatory, having had dozens of studies done into the effects of the plant on patients struggling with inflammation.
+For this reason, cannabis is now legal to prescribe in over 30 states, the majority of which have qualified inflammatory conditions such as Arthritis and Inflammatory bowel disease (IBD).

-- Cannabis is a proven pain relief, and as such is legal to prescribe for a variety of pain related conditions across many of the states in America.
-Thanks to its anti-inflammatory properties as well as its ability to work with our bodies endocannabinoid system.
+- Cannabis is a great pain relief, and as such is legal to prescribe for a variety of pain-related conditions across many of the states in America.
+Thanks to its anti-inflammatory properties as well as its ability to work with our bodies’ endocannabinoid system.

 - Amongst the many points raised above, cannabis can also offer a multitude of other benefits, many of which ginger has not yet been shown to do.

 Ginseng is a tonic from the plant of the same name, which is native to Asia and North America.
 Famed for its ability to relax the mind and improve an array of bodily functions, Ginseng dates back as far as the mid 17th century!
 Below are some of the key benefits of this herbal remedy, and how cannabis competes.

 - Boost immune system

 - Antioxidant qualities, with one test-tube study finding that a particular type of ginseng extract was able to reduce inflammation and improve antioxidant activity in the skin cells of people with eczema.